Havakazoo: Set up

-From the second series the show centres around a puppet dog called 'Watch Dog'.
+From the second series, the show centred around a puppet dog called 'Watch Dog'.
 Messy was reintroduced with the format staying almost the same.
-A segment showing a cartoon style camcorder called 'Nosey' was introduced to show clips from the outside world.
+A segment showing a cartoon style camcorder called 'Nosey' was introduced to show clips from the outside world as to how things worked (e.g. a steam train or a washing machine), how things were made (e.g. pre-packaged sandwiches or bread) or children doing activities (eg. making junk puppets or going on a riverboat trip).
 Nosey later became a separate show altogether.

-From series Three the show was revamped.
+From series three, the show was revamped.
 Many changes were made.
-Each episode now centres on the characters 'Patrica' and 'Patrick'.
-Played by Naomi Wilkinson and Andy Ford.
-Two bakers who lived inside the windmill and both also acted as presenters.
-All of the characters from the second series returned and new were also introduced.
+Each episode now centred on the characters 'Patrica' and 'Patrick', played by Naomi Wilkinson and Andy Ford, who were two bakers who lived inside the windmill and both also acted as presenters.
+All of the characters from the second series returned and new characters were introduced.
 Songs, games, poems and stories, as well as regular craft activities still featured throughout.
 However, the show created a more comedy aspect to its overall feel.
-Two new Characters were also added.
+Two new puppet characters were also added.
 A female dog, Watchdog's younger niece called 'Plum' and the fleas 'Tick and Tock' who lived inside Watch Dog's fur, without his knowledge.

 Gabrielle Bradshaw and Jason Maverick presented as themselves for the first two series.
-From 1999, Milkshake!
-Presenter, Naomi Wilkinson was introduced as "Patrica" and comedian and pantomime actor Andy Ford as Patrick the baker.
+From 1999, Milkshake! presenter, Naomi Wilkinson was introduced as "Patrica" and comedian and pantomime actor Andy Ford as Patrick the baker.
 Vo Fletcher appeared regularly with his guitar in series One having also written the title music for the show.

 All puppets were created by Hands Up Puppets.